reednel/aag/README.md

 ## Docker Deployment

-The `.devcontainer` folder contains the config to open this repository into a Docker container with VS code and the [VS code Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/containers)
+The `.devcontainer` folder contains the config to open this repository into a Docker container with VS code and the [VS code Dev Container extension](https://code.visualstudio.com/docs/devcontainers/containers).

 The Docker container comes with [SAGE](https://www.sagemath.org/) installed.